CSC207-UofT/course-project-group-047-1/phase0/CRC/Menu.md

 * manager

 Collaborators:
-* This class use all other classes except the command line interface
+* all use case classes